top of page

 Instead of trying to be overly technical and professional, think of the way you talk to the people around you every day and use that kind of language to communicate with your consumers.

-Consider the Browsers
+Consider The Browsers

 In addition to catering to your consumers, cater to the browsers your website shows up on.
 This can be done by maintaining a Google Business profile, providing straightforward information in order to appeal to Google featured snippets, and adding as much relevant detail as you can to your website to give SEO bots more information to work with.